 Hi!
-I’m Leslie, I’m a 37 year old funeral director-turned-travel writer, and my whole life has been leading up to my new nomadic lifestyle.
+I’m Leslie, I’m a 37 year old funeral director-turned-travel writer with an enormous bucket list, and my whole life has been leading up to my new nomadic lifestyle.

 I was not what you might call a ‘normal’ child.
 I taught myself to read at the age of three by studying the piles of old Good Housekeeping magazines behind my mother’s recliner.
 Other children felt alien to me and I spent as little time around them as possible.
 Every day I rushed to my grandparents’ house after school and sped through my homework so I could spend the rest of the afternoon reading the encyclopedia.
 My uncle’s old 1959 Golden Book encyclopedia, no less.
 What it lacked in actual in-depth information it more than made up for with an abundance of color illustrations.
 Laughably hokey and dated now, but at the time they were pure hand-colored magic.
 I never tired of reading about all the places I was going to go one day, from Argentina to Zimbabwe.
 I kept packs of tracing paper handy so I could recreate the country maps into my own imaginary travel guide.